Applying for an F-1 Student Visa

 Transferring from Another School Within the United States

-ILI must have the following documents before we can issue you an I-20:
+ILI must have the following documents before we can issue you an I-20 and request a transfer of your SEVIS record:

-- A completed ILI Intensive English Program application (click on the green APPLY NOW! button on the right of this page)
+- A completed ILI Intensive English Program application and registration fee

 - Proof of financial support